-This is why major cruise lines employ people from third-world nations such as India, Philippines, Indonesia and some South American countries or people from the former communist eastern bloc nations to be cabin stewards, waiters and cleaners, simply because Americans and Australians would not do this work for lousy third-world pay.
+This is why major cruise lines employ people from third-world nations such as India, Philippines, Indonesia and some South American countries or people from the former communist eastern bloc nations to be cabin stewards, waiters, cleaners and musicians, simply because Australians, Britons and Americans would not do this work for lousy third-world pay.

 People who patronise restaurants or cruise ships where gratuities are compulsory should make a point of not giving anybody any tips whatsoever and most importantly, tell those service people that as they have already been slugged with compulsory gratuities, they are not going to give one cent more in tips to anybody.

 And those service people need to be told that if they don't like that situation, they can damn well complain to their employers until those employers stop extorting compulsory gratuities from their customers.

 Tipping in Australia is not necessary.
-This nation has decent legislated basic wages and people are paid reasonably well for doing their jobs.
-The point is that they should be doing their jobs without expecting gratuities for this.
-There are so many people working in professions and jobs that involve dealing with the public, yet there are no expectations that they will receive tips for doing their jobs.
+This nation has decent legislated minimum wages and people are paid reasonably well for doing their jobs and they should not expect tips.
+There are so many people working in professions and jobs that involve dealing with the public, yet there should be no expectation that they will receive tips for doing what they are already paid to do.

 A nice "Thank You" to waiters should be enough and if they bitch about not getting a tip, tell them that you deliver services to people and don't get tips, so there is nothing so special about them, that they think that you should pay over and above what you paid to purchase meals, especially in those rip-off so-called "fine dining" clip joints.